SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

 approval.

 This trial is called PURPOSE 1, and is exclusively for women in sub-Saharan Africa.
-Yes, sub-Saharan Africans are only 10% of world population, but they're nearly 2/3 of people living with HIV, according to NPR.
+Yes, sub-Saharan Africans are only 10% of world population, but they're also nearly 2/3 of people living with HIV, according to NPR.
 Also, teen girls and young women get infected at a rate of about 4000/week!
 So it's a _very_ good test population for a trial about preventing transmission.
 There are other "PURPOSE" trials <sup id="fn6a">[[6]](#fn6)</sup>,